The best possible support for your PhD studies

 Our final structured curriculum is turning out to be very successful.
 Because of the enormously broad scope of the research at the AEI, communication between the extremes has always been a challenge.
 Due to the interdisciplinary training program in the IMPRS we are beginning to see a new quality of communication, since experimentalists and theorists have a basic understanding of each other’s daily work and challenges.

-It is an ambition of the School that its graduates not only possess first-rate scientific skills but that they also acquire additional competences, ranging from “soft skills” (e.g. scientific writing, presentation skills, proposal writing, etc.) to project or human resources management.
+It is an ambition of the School that its graduates not only possess first-rate scientific skills but that they also acquire additional competences.
+Our training topics range from professional skills like scientific writing, scientific presentation and proposal writing to various media training courses and career development events.
 Work in gravitational wave astronomy is normally project-based and carried out under time and budget pressure with a success-oriented schedule, as other projects normally depend on it.
 As a result, effective project management is something all students have to learn from day one, furthermore they have to learn working in a team of peers.
 An emerging and rapidly expanding field as gravitational astronomy can only blossom through intense science marketing combined with effective outreach measures.
 Students are incorporated in this and thus acquire communication skills early in their careers.